Our Team Brains @ C-BRAIN

 Barbara Avelar Pereira, PhD Assistant Professor

 Barbara completed her PhD at Karolinska Institutet (KI) under the supervision of Lars Bäckman, Lars Nyberg, and Alireza Salami.
 There she used different neuroimaging techniques to investigate functional, structural, and molecular correlates of cognitive aging with a special focus on functional connectivity.
-She then joined C-BRAIN lab at Stanford as a posdtdoctoral fellow and worked on ways to integrate multimodal data to characterize and better predict Alzheimer’s disease progression.
+She then joined C-BRAIN lab at Stanford as a postdoctoral fellow and worked on ways to integrate multimodal data to characterize and better predict Alzheimer’s disease progression.
 After completing her postdoctoral training at Stanford, she went back to KI and started her independent faculty position.
 She has been actively collaborating with C-BRAIN lab since her departure.

 Ali Rahimpour Jounghani, PhD